tanran/tanran.github.com/_posts/2012-11-06-text-and-paths.md

 ###Adding Rectangles

+Rectangles are used frequently, there are several options for drawing them.

+* Use the methods of NSBezierPath to create your rectangle.
+* Create rectangles using the Cocoa functions described in “Drawing Rectangles.”
+* Create a rectangle using individual lines as described in “Adding Lines and Polygons.”

 ###Adding Rounded Rectangles

 In OS X v10.5 and later, the NSBezierPath class includes the following methods for creating rounded-rectangles: